 The answers to your questions are as follows:

-2. The disagreement of Islamic sects is not between the obligation and forbiddennessof temporary marriage, but between its permissibility and forbiddenness; in this way that Shia scholars consider it permissible and Sunni scholars consider it forbidden; because to the supposition of Sunni scholars, although temporary marriage was permissible in the early days of Islam according to the appearance of the book of God and according to the mutawatir tradition of the Prophet peace and blessings of God be upon him and his household, later in the battle of Khybar or the battle of Tabuk or the conquest of Mecca or elsewhere, has been abrogated by his Excellency, whereas according to the original basis of allamah Mansoor Hashemi Khorasani may God protect him, in the honorable book “Return to Islam”, abrogation of Quran by tradition is not possible, and Quran is abrogated only by Quran; as God has said: ﴿مَا نَنْسَخْ مِنْ آيَةٍ أَوْ نُنْسِهَا نَأْتِ بِخَيْرٍ مِنْهَا أَوْ مِثْلِهَا ۗ﴾; “Any verse which We abrogate or make memories forget it, a better verse or like that We bring”; regardless of the fact that the principle is the lack of abrogation of God’s law, until its abrogation be proven, whereas abrogation of this law is not proven and has been faced with the denial of the Ahl al-Bayt of the Prophet peace and blessings of God be upon him and his household, and the denial of many companions and followers.
+2. The disagreement of Islamic sects is not between the obligation and prohibition of temporary marriage, but rather between its permissibility and prohibition; in this way that Shia scholars consider it permissible and Sunni scholars forbidden; because in the supposition of Sunni scholars, although temporary marriage was permissible in the early days of Islam according to the apparent meaning of the Book of God and the mutawatir Sunnah of the Prophet, peace and blessings of God be upon him and his family, it was later abrogated by His Excellency in the battle of Khaybar, the battle of Tabuk, the conquest of Mecca, or elsewhere, while according to the view of Allamah Mansoor Hashemi Khorasani, may God protect him, in the honorable book Return to Islam, the rule is that it is not possible to abrogate the Quran with the Sunnah, and the Quran is abrogated only by the Quran; as God Almighty has said: ﴿مَا نَنْسَخْ مِنْ آيَةٍ أَوْ نُنْسِهَا نَأْتِ بِخَيْرٍ مِنْهَا أَوْ مِثْلِهَا﴾; “Any verse that We abrogate or cause it to be forgotten, We bring one better than it or like it”; regardless of the fact that the principle is to not abrogate the ruling of God until its abrogation is proven, while the abrogation of this ruling is not proven and has faced the denial of the Ahl al-Bayt of the Prophet, peace and blessings of God be upon him and his family, and the denial of many of the Sahabah and their followers.

-6. If a man has made a promise of abstaining from temporary marriage to his wife, it is obligatory on him to fulfill his promise; as God has said: ﴿وَالْمُوفُونَ بِعَهْدِهِمْ إِذَا عَاهَدُوا ۖ﴾; “those who fulfill their promises when they promise”and has said: ﴿وَالَّذِينَ هُمْ لِأَمَانَاتِهِمْ وَعَهْدِهِمْ رَاعُونَ﴾; “those who observe their trusts and promises”and has said: ﴿بَلَىٰ مَنْ أَوْفَىٰ بِعَهْدِهِ وَاتَّقَىٰ فَإِنَّ اللَّهَ يُحِبُّ الْمُتَّقِينَ﴾; “Yes, the one who fulfills his promise and acts piety, God loves the pious”, unless he has to do it in order to stay safe from the forbidden, in which case God is Forgiving the Merciful.
+6. If a man has made a promise to his wife that he will refrain from temporary marriage, then he must fulfill his promise; as God Almighty has said: ﴿وَالْمُوفُونَ بِعَهْدِهِمْ إِذَا عَاهَدُوا﴾; “And those who fulfill their promises when they make one,”and said: ﴿وَالَّذِينَ هُمْ لِأَمَانَاتِهِمْ وَعَهْدِهِمْ رَاعُونَ﴾; “And those who faithfully observe their trusts and promises,”and said: ﴿بَلَى مَنْ أَوْفَى بِعَهْدِهِ وَاتَّقَى فَإِنَّ اللَّهَ يُحِبُّ الْمُتَّقِينَ﴾; “Yes, one who fulfills his promise and is pious, God loves the pious,” unless he has no choice and is forced to do it to protect himself from committing a forbidden deed, in which case God is the All-Forgiving, the Most Merciful.